The Apprentice of the Year Award celebrates the success of the rising stars of the joinery industry. The award is kindly sponsored by CITB

 The award recognises apprentices that have really stood out during their time with a joinery company.
 They may have achieved some fantastic feats in their work, or show extraordinary commitment that really adds value to a company's workforce or the production.

 Entries are open to any apprentice (that is undertaking external training/qualifications, or has done recently) that is employed within a joinery company, and will recognise outstanding achievement, commitment, adding value to the apprentice's company, and personal development.
-Entries are now closed, and the shortlist for the awards has been announced!

 The award will be judged against the following criteria:

 • Adding value – the use of initiative to improve workplace processes and/or quality

 • Personal development – how the apprentice/trainee has benefited from his/her training in terms of maturity and workmanship

 Shortlisted entries in this category will be given two complimentary tickets for themselves and a guest (accompanying guest must be over 18 if the apprentice is under 18).

 Previous Winners of the Award

 Joe Handy of West Oak Joinery Ltd was awarded Apprentice of the Year (kindly sponsored by CITB).
 After completing his school work experience at West Oak Joinery, Joe went on to begin his apprenticeship when he left school at 16.
 Judges said: “the quality of his workmanship has been second-to-none, showing skill and knowledge from the interpretation of drawings and design, mastering complex production of panels, sashes, kite and winder stairs, and curved oak frames, to name a few.
 He is maturing well beyond his years, and is now an integral and vital part of the team.”